 In recent years the on-track schedule has been moved to later into the day (usually starting at 10am and finishing at 6pm) so you can go out at night, get a bit of sleep in and still make it to the track on time, not to miss anything.

 There are plenty of Grand Prix-related activities in and around the Crown Casino area that could be worth checking out if you are in town exclusively to watch the race.

 The Crown Casino and the greater Southbank area also offer plenty of dining and bar options if you like fine dining experiences.

 Something else unique while Formula 1 is in town, especially if you love Ferrari, is to head on over to Lygon Street.
 Known locally in Melbourne as Little Italy, during the Australian Grand Prix, the high concentration of Italian restaurants along the street become inundated with Ferrari’s and Ferrari fans, which is something special to see.

 Beyond the specific suggestions for the Australian Grand Prix, I’ve got some more general advice about good places to eat and drink in Melbourne in this blog post.

 Spending Time In Melbourne Before and/or After the Grand Prix

 Having tried before, the mass exodus on the Monday morning after the Grand Prix is sure to test anyone’s patience.

 Melbourne Airport is always flooded with people trying to get back home for work, and as a general rule, it’s not a pleasant experience with that many people all trying to leave at once.
 Also, the flights are always super expensive.

 My best suggestion is to give yourself an extra day or two in Melbourne after the event to see some of the rest of what the city has to offer and avoid the chaos.
 You’ll save enough money on flights to justify the extra night or two of accommodation.

-There is plenty that Melbourne has to offer, and if you aren’t sure what else you might like to do, I’ve put together this blog post with my suggestion for the best of what Melbourne has to offer.
+There is plenty that Melbourne has to offer, and if you aren’t sure what else you might like to do, I’ve put together this blog post with my suggestions for the best of what Melbourne has to offer.